the-useless-one/pywerview/README.md

 ## TODO

-* Many, many, many more PowerView functionalities to implement.
-I'll focus on the (process) hunting functions and the GPO functions.
+* Many, many more PowerView functionalities to implement.
+I'll now focus on forest functions, then inter-forest trust functions
+* Lots of rewrite due to the last version of PowerView
+* Implement a debugging mode (for easier troubleshooting)
+* Gracefully fail against Unix machines running Samba
 * Support Kerberos authentication
 * Perform range cycling in `get-netgroupmember`
-* Manage ADS path starting with `GC://`
+* Manage request to the Global Catalog
 * Try to fall back to `tcp/139` for RPC communications if `tcp/445` is closed
-* Comment and document the code
+* Comment, document, and clean the code

 ## THANKS